satkar605/retention-optimizer/prescriptive-analysis.md

   C[email] = 120 (maximum weekly emails)
 ```

-**Interpretation:** The marketing team can send a maximum of 120 emails per week (approximately 50% of the customer base), preventing email fatigue and respecting operational limits.
+The marketing team can send a maximum of 120 emails per week (approximately 50% of the customer base), preventing email fatigue and respecting operational limits.

 #### In-App/Push Notification Capacity Constraint
 ```